lmmx/wotd/AUDIT.md

                                                                .url
 ```

+## 4. Subtle but important: iterator masking

-An interesting side effect to note here is that due to the assumption that the input is
+**N.B.** — an interesting side effect here is that due to the assumption that the input is
-presorted (i.e. it permits/respects any lexicographic order) is that there's no demand for
+presorted (i.e. it permits/respects any lexicographic order), there's no demand for
 parent keys to be called the same thing 'as a parent' vs. 'as a leaf' (so perhaps it's not
 strictly a trie?
 I'm not sure, though the data structure is).